Present position: Sculptor; Professor Emeritus of Fine Art (retired), University of Cincinnati.

 1966 Richard Feigen Gallery, New York City.

 2007 "Intersculpt 2007: Mathematics and Biomorphism" An on-line world-wide biennial exhibition in DAAP, Activeworlds, accessed via the Internet. devoted to computer sculpture and the Art/Sciences relationship.
-In conjunction with public symposia in France (Paris and Nancy), from 10th to 17th of October, and a symposium at the Krannert Art Museum of the University of Illinois, USA, from 4th to 28th of October.
+In conjunction with public symposia in France (Paris and Nancy), and a symposium at the Krannert Art Museum of the University of Illinois, USA.

 2003-6 "The International Rapid Prototyping Sculpture Exhibition."
 Fine art Gallery, Southwestern University, Georgetown, Texas, and Tour.